-Let’s understand that if you want to become an investment banker, how much money you will make.
+Let’s understand how much money you will make if you want to become an investment banker.

 Investment Banker Salary